Wang Ming: Decline

 Wang was reassigned to several insignificant ceremonial jobs.
 Moreover, Mao deprived Wang of authority by use of propaganda, preventing Wang from publishing his opinions and articles.
 With the dissolution of the Comintern in 1943, Wang lost all hope for saving his political life.

 In 1942 Mao launched the Yan'an Rectification Movement against dogmatism and empiricism.
 Wang became Mao's main target as representative of dogmatism and Zhou as representative of empiricism.
+Among the texts studied collectively as part of the movement were two volumes of documents from the Sixth Party Congress which Mao edited, Before the Sixth Party Congress and After the Sixth Party Congress.
+These volumes contended that Mao represented the correct political line of the CCP and contended that Wang Ming and other rivals of Mao were "rightists."

-Although Wang experienced great humiliation, he was still fortunate to escape from tortures similar to those inflicted by Kang Sheng's secret police on other CCP members.
-Nonetheless, in his later book 50 Years of the CPC, and in Yan'an Diary, written by a reporter from the Soviet Union, Wang accused Mao of plotting to murder him by poison.
+In his later book 50 Years of the CPC, and in Yan'an Diary, written by a reporter from the Soviet Union, Wang accused Mao of plotting to murder him by poison.
 Although there are still disagreements over this accusation, Wang's health was certainly greatly damaged under this stress.

 In the later stages of the Rectification Campaign, Wang was forced to make a confession and apology in a public meeting.
 It was only after Mao received a telegram from Georgi Dimitrov that he stopped the persecution.
-As a show of leniency and a sign of appeasement to Dimitrov (and the Soviet Union standing behind him), Mao placed Wang on the CCP's Central Committee in the 7th National Congress (It is noteworthy that back in 1931, Dimitrov and his wife Roza Yulievna Fleishmann had adopted Fani, Wang's daughter.)
+As a show of leniency and a sign of appeasement to Dimitrov (and the Soviet Union standing behind him), Mao placed Wang on the CCP's Central Committee in the 7th National Congress.
+(It is noteworthy that back in 1931, Dimitrov and his wife Roza Yulievna Fleishmann had adopted Fani, Wang's daughter.)
 Eventually, as Wang's credibility and influence waned, Moscow's leaders began to acknowledge Mao's leadership.
 During the period of the Chinese Civil War, Wang was appointed as director of policy research of the CCP and responsible for some insignificant legislative work.